smithjd/sqlpetr/README.md

 2. Open the file `install_me.R` and `source` it.
 This will install all the dependencies and rebuild the `pkgdown` site for the package.

-    On Windows, you may get a dialog box asking you if you want to install source packages.
+    On Windows, you may get a dialog box asking you if you want to use a personal library.
 If you do, press the `Yes` button.
+If you get a dialog box asking if you want to install source packages, press the `Yes` button.

 For more details on R package development, see [R Packages](http://r-pkgs.had.co.nz/).